Independence High School (San Jose, California): Campus

 E-Villa (Eagle Hall) was removed indefinitely, only to be used as the name place for all music rooms.
 All villas are architecturally identical and surround a concrete clock tower in the middle of the school.

 From 1976 to 1979, the Independence High gym hosted San Jose State University men's basketball games.

 Other academic structures include complexes also labeled with letters, including the G-Complex, housing art classes; M-Complex, housing industrial classes; and the P-Complex, which are portable buildings currently in use by KIPP, which runs a charter school on campus called KIPP San Jose Collegiate.
 Independence also shares its campus with ACE Charter High School and Pegasus High School (alternative school).
 Pegasus uses what used to be known as the L- Complex.
 ACE moved into the H-Complex and shares the K-Complex with science classes that are part of Independence.
 In the summer before 2014–2015, Independence's administration office moved from the H-Complex to the N-Complex when they were rebuilding it after a fire damaged the complex.
 Along with the new administration offices, the school built a student center that quickly became popular with the students.
 B-Villa's main building was also affected by a fire in 2013 and opened for the 2016–2017 school year.

 Along with a now-defunct planetarium, the school also houses Olympic-sized racing and diving pools, as well as an Olympic-regulation track.
 The Luis Valdez Center for the Performing Art went under construction in the summer of 2014.
 In the beginning of the 2012–2013 school year, the district gave all the high schools artificial grass fields in the stadium.
 Independence also contains seven tennis courts, four baseball fields, and two gymnasiums.

-In fall of the 2013, the city opened a brand new public library right next to the G-Complex on Educational Park drive, using funds from bond measures passed in 2002 to construct 20 new public libraries in San Jose.
+In February 2024, the Student Union building was opened.
+It has a cafeteria, a learning center with a library, and the attendance/counseling office were moved there.